-- the volume of life insurance savings contracts ("Kapitalversicherungen") newly issued in year h, $N^h$ , obtained from the German insurance association, GDV (in million EUR), - the life insurance sector's surrender rate, $\tilde{\lambda}t$ , - 1996-2015: for the median German life insurer (weighted across insurers by contract portfolio size) according to BaFin's Erstversicherungsstatistik - 1976-1995: the average surrender rate reported by the German insurance association, GDV, scaled by the ratio of the BaFin surrender rate to the GDV surrender rate from 1996 to account for differences in the underlying set of life insurers - the realized contract return of German life insurance contracts - 1996-2015: reported by Assekurata, a rating agency for German life insurers - 1976-1995: predicted by fitting a linear model to the average contract return reported by Assekurata for 1996-2015 using the 10-year moving average of 5-year German government bond rates reported in the IMF's International Financial Statistics as explanatory variable (the $R^2$ is 91%).
-We use bond rates from the IMF's statistics because of their long available history.
+- the volume of life insurance savings contracts ("Kapitalversicherungen") newly issued in year h, N^h , obtained from the German insurance association, GDV (in million EUR)5, - the life insurance sector's surrender rate, $\tilde{\lambda}t$, - 1996-2015: for the median German life insurer (weighted across insurers by contract portfolio size) according to BaFin's Erstversicherungsstatistik - 1976-1995: the average surrender rate reported by the German insurance association, GDV, scaled by the ratio of the BaFin surrender rate to the GDV surrender rate from 1996 to account for differences in the underlying set of life insurers - the realized contract return of German life insurance contracts - 1996-2015: reported by Assekurata, a rating agency for German life insurers 6 - 1976-1995: predicted by fitting a linear model to the average contract return reported by Assekurata for 1996-2015 using the 10-year moving average of 5-year German government bond rates reported in the IMF's International Financial Statistics as explanatory variable (the R^2 is 91%).
+We use bond rates from the IMF's statistics because of the long time series available.